notsag-dev/hacking-tools-for-web-developers/README.md

 Searchsploit is a great tool for finding available exploits for applications and kernels.
 If a vulnerable version of an application is being executed on your server, it may be possible for a malicious actor to exploit it to gain access to your data or perform other types of attacks.
 On the other hand, being able to execute these verifications ourselves is a great skill to have to proactively defend our systems.

-It is worth mentioning that searchsploit works pretty well with Nmap, Nikto and other scanners, as after discovering what services are running on a certain server they can be searched by version number on searchsploit to see if there are any exploits available for them.
+It is worth mentioning that searchsploit works pretty well with Nmap, Nikto and other scanners, as after discovering what services are running on a certain server they can be searched by version number on searchsploit to see if there are any exploits available.

 Example:
 ```